sevenhong/awesome-mcp-servers/README.md

 - [arrismo/kaggle-mcp](https://github.com/arrismo/kaggle-mcp) 🐍 ☁️ - Connects to Kaggle, ability to download and analyze datasets.
 - [kdqed/zaturn](https://github.com/kdqed/zaturn) 🐍 🏠 🪟 🐧 🍎 - Link multiple data sources (SQL, CSV, Parquet, etc.) and ask AI to analyze the data for insights and visualizations.
 - [mckinsey/vizro-mcp](https://github.com/mckinsey/vizro/tree/main/vizro-mcp) 🎖️ 🐍 🏠 - Tools and templates to create validated and maintainable data charts and dashboards.
+- [growthbook/growthbook-mcp](https://github.com/growthbook/growthbook-mcp) 🎖️ 📇 🏠 🪟 🐧 🍎 — Tools for creating and interacting with GrowthBook feature flags and experiments.

 ### 📟 <a name="embedded-system"></a>Embedded System